ClickCease How to Upgrade from CentOS 7 to AlmaLinux 9

 How to Upgrade from Centos 7 to AlmaLinux 9

 AlmaLinux 9 was released in May 2022.
 At first, there was no easy upgrade path from AlmaLinux 8 to AlmaLinux 9.
 All upgrades required a fresh install.
-This also meant you couldn’t switch from CentOS to AlmaLinux 9.
-Thankfully, earlier this year, AlmaLinux added AlmaLinux 9 to its ELevate program.
+This also meant you couldn’t switch from CentOS to AlmaLinux 9 very easily.
+Thankfully, AlmaLinux added AlmaLinux 9 to its ELevate program.

 With this addition, there is now a way to upgrade from CentOS 7 to AlmaLinux 9.
-However, the process involves first upgrading from CentOS 7 to AlmaLinux 8, and then from AlmaLinux 8 to AlmaLinux 9 – so it is really a two-stage process.
+However, the process involves first upgrading from CentOS 7 to AlmaLinux 8, and then from AlmaLinux 8 to AlmaLinux 9 – so it is really a two-stage process, though an easy one.

 What Is ELevate?

-The process you’re going to follow is based on the AlmaLinux ELevate feature which aims to help users switch from CentOS to AlmaLinux – but which can be used to upgrade to and switch between many RHEL-based Linux distributions.
+The upgrade process you’re going to follow is based on the AlmaLinux ELevate upgrade tool, which aims to help users switch from CentOS to AlmaLinux – but it can be used to upgrade to other RHEL-based Linux distributions in addition to AlmaLinux.

 Why Switch from CentOS 7 to AlmaLinux 9?

-Based on Kernel 5.14, AlmaLinux 9 is the first release of AlmaLinux and it stems from CentOS Stream this time.
+Based on Kernel 5.14, AlmaLinux 9 is the second major release of AlmaLinux and it stems from CentOS Stream this time.
 It has reached architecture parity with upstream, becoming the first distribution to do so, and includes enhancements to automation and web cockpit, security, and the application development environment.

 But why not just do a one-stage process and simply switch to AlmaLinux 8?
 Whether you need the new features or not, it’s also worth thinking about ongoing support for AlmaLinux 8.
-You have plenty of years left there for security support (until March 2029), but active support ends May 2024.
+You have plenty of years left there for security support (until March 2029), but its active support ended in May 2024.

 On the flip side, AlmaLinux 9 will enjoy security support until 2032, and active support until May 2027.
 You could be saving yourself a lot of hassle by doing the switch to AlmaLinux 9 in one go.